MeydaWikaromah/Tugas_Sistem_Operasi/Tugas2_Bab1_ModernOperatingSystem.md

 various derivatives).
 UNIX is strongest on network and enterprise servers but is also often present on desktop computers, notebooks, tablets, and smartphones.
 On x86-based computers, Linux is becoming a popular alternative to Windows for students and increasingly many corporate users.

-As an aside, throughout this book we will use the term x86 to refer to all modern processors based on the family of instruction-set architectures that started with the 8086 in the 1970s.
+As an aside, throughout this book we will use the term **x86** to refer to all modern processors based on the family of instruction-set architectures that started with the 8086 in the 1970s.
 There are many such processors, manufactured by companies like AMD and Intel, and under the hood they often differ considerably: processors may be 32 bits or 64 bits with few or many cores and pipelines that may be deep or shallow, and so on.
 Nevertheless, to the programmer, they all look quite similar and they can all still run 8086 code that was written 35 years ago.
-Where the difference is important, we will refer to explicit models instead—and use x86-32 and x86-64 to indicate 32-bit and 64-bit variants.
+Where the difference is important, we will refer to explicit models instead—and use **x86-32** and **x86-64** to indicate 32-bit and 64-bit variants.

-FreeBSD is also a popular UNIX derivative, originating from the BSD project at Berkeley.
+**FreeBSD** is also a popular UNIX derivative, originating from the BSD project at Berkeley.
 All modern Macintosh computers run a modified version of FreeBSD (OS X).
 UNIX is also standard on workstations powered by high-performance RISC chips.
 Its derivatives are widely used on mobile devices, such as those running iOS 7 or Android

-Many UNIX users, especially experienced programmers, prefer a commandbased interface to a GUI, so nearly all UNIX systems support a windowing system called the X Window System (also known as X11) produced at M.I.T.
+Many UNIX users, especially experienced programmers, prefer a commandbased interface to a GUI, so nearly all UNIX systems support a windowing system called the **X Window System** (also known as **X11**) produced at M.I.T.
 This system handles the basic window management, allowing users to create, delete, move, and resize windows using a mouse.
-Often a complete GUI, such as Gnome or KDE, is available to run on top of X11, giving UNIX a look and feel something like the Macintosh or Microsoft Windows, for those UNIX users who want such a thing.
+Often a complete GUI, such as **Gnome** or **KDE**, is available to run on top of X11, giving UNIX a look and feel something like the Macintosh or Microsoft Windows, for those UNIX users who want such a thing.

-An interesting development that began taking place during the mid-1980s is the growth of networks of personal computers running network operating systems and distributed operating systems (Tanenbaum and Van Steen, 2007).
+An interesting development that began taking place during the mid-1980s is the growth of networks of personal computers running **network operating systems** and **distributed operating systems** (Tanenbaum and Van Steen, 2007).
 In a network operating system, the users are aware of the existence of multiple computers and can log in to remote machines and copy files from one machine to another.
 Each machine runs its own local operating system and has its own local user
 (or users).